hannesdatta/thesis-guide/content/manuscript/writing.md

     * This will help you to tell a better story, and also avoid writing in passive voice.

 * Avoid writing in “constructs”, but give meaning to everything you say
-    * Wrong: “The overall click through rate for users in the “promotion” condition is [...]”
+    * Wrong: “The overall click-through rate for users in the “promotion” condition is [...]”
-    * Correct: “Promotion focused users had higher click through rates than [...]”
+    * Correct: “Users who received a promotion had higher click-through rates than [...]”